 “The water is huge right now” our whitewater rafting guide KT said with a giddy smile.
 “I love hitting it big, so we’re going to try to catch every big rapid we can.”

-The Ottawa River is world renowned for it's big white water.
+The Ottawa River is world-renowned for its big white water.
 Guides from all four corners of the earth come to play in its rapids.
 It seems that wherever we've been in the world, one guide or another has been on the Ottawa River.

-With Muskoka Chairs lined up on the lawn over looking the calm portion of the Ottawa river, a sandy beach, an all inclusive meal package and hot showers, it's the perfect weekend getaway for people looking to escape the city of Toronto and face the world class rapids.
+With Muskoka Chairs lined up on the lawn overlooking the calm portion of the Ottawa river, a sandy beach, an all-inclusive meal package and hot showers, it's the perfect weekend getaway for people looking to escape the city of Toronto and face the world-class rapids.